-On the System / Log page, you can set the system log options and configure sending the system log to a remote host and/or a USB storage connected to the router.
+On the System / Log page, you can set the system log options and configure sending the system log to a remote host.

-Figure 167.
+Figure 161.
 The System / Log page.
-The Settings tab.

-To enable logging of the system events, go to the Settings tab and move the Enable switch to the right.
+To enable logging of the system events, move the Logging switch to the right.
 Then specify the needed parameters.